code-vicar/docker-base-jessie/readme.md

-# Docker dev tools

-Docker image to facilitate docker development workflows

-Creates an image that includes node npm and gulp
+#  Base image

+Creates a base image with gosu and dumb-init installed and an entrypoint file prepared